AxdeKlerk/Searchlight-Promotions-2/README.md

 + Julia Brown  - my loving partner who took over the reigns at home and kept me fed and watered throughout,
 + Richard Wells - Code Institute Mentor - who helped guide me through the process from start to finish, and by no means least
-+ My team mates - Steve Powell, Robert Lewis and Jordan (surname unknown) who agreed to form a weekly study group on a Sunday evening, giving us time to discuss different aspects of our projects as we went along.
++ My team mates on my course - Steve Powell, Robert Lewis and Jordan (surname unknown) who agreed to form a weekly study group on a Sunday evening, giving us time to discuss different aspects of our projects as we went along.

 The following media was used: